With only 4 simple ingredients, this is the easiest Crock Pot Mulled Apple Cider recipe ever! It’s also the tastiest.

 - If you like your warm winter drinks caffeinated and cocktail-esque, this Amaretto Coffee should hit the spot!

-Crock Pot Mulled Apple Cider
+Mulled Hot Apple Cider Recipe (4 Ingredients!)

 Ingredients